pree-dew/go-otel-cookbook/README.md

 - Pros:
   - This setup lays the foundation for future scalability by providing the ability to horizontally scale collectors.
+  - Separation of concerns such as centrally managed credentials.
   - Can act as a central metric ingestion setup across an org / business unit because of its ability to horizontally scale.

 - Cons:
   - Requires understanding OTel config for load balancing well enough to achieve the right behaviour.
+  - It’s one more thing to maintain and that can fail (complexity)
+  - Added latency in case of cascaded collectors
+  - Higher overall resource usage (costs)

 - Try it out